 You can add ginger to many dishes: You can grate it on top of foods or in drinks, sautée it with vegetables, make it into a tasty salad dressing, or bake it into cookies or bread.
 The recipe ideas are endless.
-Ginger is even used as a traditional home remedy for nausea or motion sickness.
-But, what if you're working on a recipe that calls for ginger, and you don't have any on hand or you're allergic?
+Ginger has health benefits.
+It's even used as a traditional home remedy for nausea or motion sickness.
+But, what if you're working on a recipe that calls for ginger, and you don't have any on hand, or you're allergic?
 Try these substitutes for fresh ginger root, ground ginger, and crystallized ginger.

 Ground Ginger Substitute